 Despite the uncertainties surrounding the monitoring and treatment of Barrett's esophagus, there is consensus on one matter: The available options should be tailored to the individual patient.
 The following are general guidelines:

-- People without evidence of precancerous changes (ie, no dysplasia) or esophageal cancer should have endoscopy with biopsies.
-The first follow-up endoscopy should be done one year after Barrett's is diagnosed.
-Endoscopy may then be done every three to five years, unless there are other medical conditions that increase the small risks associated with endoscopy.
+●People without evidence of precancerous changes (ie, no dysplasia) or esophageal cancer should have endoscopy performed every three to five years to look for the development of precancerous changes, unless there are other medical conditions that increase the small risks usually associated with endoscopy.

 WHERE TO GET MORE INFORMATION